Top Hero: Plot

-The film begins with a robust Balu who always aids the needy with minimal charges and crushes with a beautiful Chitra.
+The film begins with a robust Balu who always aids the needy with minimal charges and has a crush on beautiful Chitra.
 Besides, Madhusudhan Rao, a tycoon, turned insane in an accident.
 As a result, his benevolent wife Rohini faces troubles with her sly brother Dasu, whom they have jailed.
 Ergo, to seek vengeance, Dasu clutches all her kids.
 Firstly, he lures the elder son-in-law Sagar via prostitute Vasantha and weeps at the daughter Raji.
 Likewise, she intrudes into the home and takes over authority.
 Dasu's progeny also entices the younger two.
 Plus, a malign Jalarakshasudu jeopardizes Rohini.
 During that plight, she walks for Balu to facilitate her and requests him to show up as her elder son, which he does.
 He has gratitude toward Rohini as she supported his mother's rites in childhood.
 Now, Balu sets foot into the house when he receives rebuff from the family members but thresholds it with patience.

 Here, Balu gets startled viewing Madhusudhan Rao.
 Considering he is the one who rescued him while a few of the goons attempted to murder him, which is the actual cause of his current state.
 Anyhow, Rohini states it is an accident.
-Thereby, Balu discerns she is covering the facts and spots her stopping medication to Madhusudhan Rao to be lunatic and comprehend something fishy.
-Step by step, Balu dissolves household hardships, rectifies the kindred, acquires their affection, and checksmates to Dasu—additionally, he recoups Madhusudhan Rao with adequate treatment, and he, too, accepts Balu as his elder one.
+Thereby, Balu discerns she is covering the facts and spots her stopping medication to Madhusudhan Rao to be lunatic and suspects something fishy.
+Step by step, Balu dissolves household hardships, rectifies the kindred, acquires their affection, and checkmates to Dasu — additionally, he recoups Madhusudhan Rao with adequate treatment, and he, too, accepts Balu as his elder one.
 At that point, he questions Rohini's underlying reason, and then she divulges the past.
 Once, Madhusudhan Rao witnesses & picturizes a crime committed by Jalarakshasudu and hides the proof.
 So, she thinks Madhusudhan Rao is safer if he is insane because Jalarakshasudu slaughters him right after his recovery.
 As of today, Balu promises Rohini that she will shield her husband from bloodthirst.
 Being conscious of the current state through Dasu, Jalarakshasudu abducts Madhusudhan Rao to learn the whereabouts of the evidence.
 At last, Balu ceases the baddies and safeguards Madhusudhan Rao.
 Finally, the movie ends on a happy note with the marriage of Balu & Chitra.